robfitzgerald/catgippity/roadmap.md

 - [ ] tip jar
 - [ ] simple hard-coded links for loading different cats
 - [ ] publish v0.1 to google, run server

+## future ideas

+- modify the cat image using the Vertex API and Imagen, based on the question and answer!